Roblox-Thot/NameMC-Scraping/README.md

 Just because a user is in a tag doesn't mean they are still wearing a skin with that tag.

+Every tag has a limit of 2070 skins.

 ## Stats

 Users with duplicates: 1160330